-A few readings have compelled me to clarify my position on financial advisers plus tell cautionary stories.
+Readings on the topic of financial advising compelled me to clarify my position plus tell cautionary stories.
 My experiences may help others understand what they may want to consider when engaging a professional to provide guidance on financial matters.

 The impetus for this series was the #YourTurnChallenge on Seth Godin’s blog.
 The challenge is to write one post every day for seven days, starting today.
 After some contemplation (and despite a full schedule), I decided to accept this challenge.
 I thought it would be enlightening to readers and cathartic for me to write about my experiences with financial advisers.

 Some financial advisers may have a bad reputation for a good reason